Triplemanía XVII: Preliminary matches

-After the first match AAA held a brief tribute to honor AAA founder Antonio Peña who had died in 2007, long timer AAA wrestler Abismo Negro who had died in March, 2009 and Japanese wrestler and Mitsuharu Misawa who had died shortly before Triplemanía XVIII.
+After the first match, AAA held a brief tribute to honor AAA founder Antonio Peña, who had died in 2007; longtime AAA wrestler Abismo Negro, who died in March 2009; and Japanese wrestler Mitsuharu Misawa, who died shortly before Triplemanía XVIII.

 The second PPV match of the night carried the stipulation that the captain of the losing team (El Zorro or Charly Manson) would receive 10 lashes with a Singapore cane.
 The real development came after the match as the storyline of the 10 lashes received more attention than the preceding match.
 After nearly 20 minutes of wrestling X-Pac executed his X-Factor finishing move on El Zorro twice and then pinned him.
 Following the loss Zorro calmly removed his shirt and then knelt down to take his punishment.
 X-Pac and Rocky Romero delivered the first three strikes to the back of El Zorro who took the punishment without complaining.
 When Charly Manson returned to the ring wearing a Zorro style mask and mockingly offering El Zorro a paper rose El Zorro became enraged and started to fight back.
 He took the Singapore cane from Romero and began hitting his opponents, moments later Dark Ozz and Dark Escoria's team mates Dark Espiritu and Dark Cuervo ran to the ring, giving the rudo side a five on three advantage.
 El Zorro and the Black Family beat up all three members and successfully fought off Real Fuerza Aérea who came to the ring to make the save.
 In the closing minutes of the segment El Zorro confronted Marisel Peña who sat at ringside, Peña slapped El Zorro, a move that seemingly shocked El Zorro.